Learning Video Representations from Textual Web Supervision: Experiments

 \subsection{Comparison with Prior Work}

-In Table~\ref{table:compare}, we compare our approach, pre-trained on WVT-70M, against other methods for self-supervised and webly-supervised learning.
-We strongly outperform all existing methods for self-supervised learning which use video as the only source of supervision, suggesting that the textual metadata provides a supervisory signal that cannot be obtained from video alone.
-We find that our approach outperforms all prior methods for webly-spervised approaches on HMDB-51, and performs on-par with state-of-the-art methods on UCF-101 which use audio as a primary source of supervision.
-Notably, we outperform MIL-NCE~\cite{miech2019end}, a recent method for learning video representations from instructional videos in the HowTo100M dataset~\cite{miech2019howto100m}, on HMDB-51 (+4.3\%).
-We also outperform two prior approaches on UCF-101 (+24.9\%, +21.0\%) which learn video representations using web supervision from YouTube~\cite{karpathy2014large,gan2016webly}.
+In Table~\ref{table:compare}, we compare our approach against other methods for self-supervised and webly-supervised learning.
+We strongly outperform all existing methods, suggesting that the textual metadata provides a strong supervisory signal compared to these methods.
+Notably, when using the same S3D-G backbone, we outperform MIL-NCE~\cite{miech2019end}, a recent method for learning video representations from instructional videos in the HowTo100M dataset~\cite{miech2019howto100m}, both on HMDB-51 (+10.1\%) and UCF101 (+1.4\%).

-In Table~\ref{table:kinetics}, we present results on Kinetics.
-We find that our pre-training improves performance by 1-3\% over a from-scratch baseline, depending on the particular version of Kinetics.
-These improvements are much smaller than what we found on HMDB-51 and UCF-101, however, this is to be expected, as Kinetics is already a large-scale dataset, and therefore has less to gain from pre-training.
-We compare against two prior works on Kinetics, MIL-NCE~\cite{miech2019end} (which uses supervision from narration) and IG65M~\cite{ghadiyaram2019large} (which uses hashtags from Instagram).
-We find that we outperform MIL-NCE on Kinetics-700, however, we underperform IG65M on Kinetics-400.
-This suggests that hashtags are a stronger source of supervision than textual metadata.
-This could be due to a number of factors, such as the relative amount of noise in the two types of signals.
+We additionally train R3D-50, a much higher-capacity model than S3D-G, for 20 epochs on WTS-70M to achieve state of the art results.
+Specifically, we achieve 76.9\% on HMDB-51 and 95.5\% on UCF101 \emph{without any labeled data during pre-training}, beating the previous best results from CVRL~\cite{qian2020spatiotemporal} by 8.9\% on HMDB-51 and 2.1\% on UCF101.
+We also strongly outperform the results from MIL-NCE and XDC, which are trained using cross-modal self-supervised learning approaches on large-scale datasets, similar to our approach.
+This suggests that titles provide rich supervision compared to these approaches, which use speech and audio.

+We additionally report results using frozen feature vectors, as opposed to fully fine-tuned networks (non-frozen).
+This experiment represents the common real-world case in which full fine-tuning is not possible due to multiple tasks sharing the same features, or not having sufficient compute to fully fine-tune the network.
+In this case, we find that WTS still outperforms prior work that reports these results, specifically MIL-NCE using the S3D-G backbone.

+In Table~\ref{table:kinetics}, we present results on Kinetics-400 and Kinetics-600.
+For these results, we pre-train on WTS-70M and either freeze or fully finetune the backbone network, adding one linear layer to classify the Kinetics videos.
+We find that our pre-training improves performance over a model trained from scratch on both Kinetics-400 and 600, demonstrating that WTS can also be used with large labeled datasets.
+We also find that WTS outperforms CVRL when training from frozen embeddings on Kinetics-400~\cite{qian2020spatiotemporal}, though performs slightly worse on Kinetics-600.
+Note that CVRL assumes access to the Kinetics dataset (though unlabeled) during pre-training, while our model does not.